benitomartin/cryptocurrencies/README.md

 # **CRYPTOCURRENCIES TIME SERIES** :chart_with_upwards_trend:

-Analysis of cryptocurrencies and comparison of several models: ARIMA, XGBoost, LSTU, Profet and Gradient Boosting.
+Analysis of cryptocurrencies and comparison of several models: ARIMA, XGBoost, LSTM, Profet and Gradient Boosting.